• Skip to primary navigation

 Ari Ezra Waldman is a professor of law and the Director of the Institute for Information Law and Policy at New York Law School and is concurrently getting his PhD at Columbia University in New York City.
 He is a 2002 graduate of Harvard College and a 2005 graduate of Harvard Law School.
 Ari writes weekly posts on law and various LGBT issues.

-Topics: News, Supreme Court More Posts About: Ari Ezra Waldman, gay marriage, Law - Gay, LGBT, News
+Topics: News, Politics, Supreme Court More Posts About: Ari Ezra Waldman, gay marriage, Law - Gay, LGBT, News

 Related Posts